 From how I see it, in the system of democracy, the voters become the users.
 As a chosen President, Mr. Donald Trump or Mrs. Hillary Clinton would become the product.
 And how they choose to approach multifarious issues concerning the nation, is to be decided by the election campaign designed by their respective teams.
 These individual approaches, hence, can be considered as the UX approach deployed by the candidates.

 As the designers of the foreseeable future of the nation, there are certain aspects of a highly functional UX design that these presidential candidates should consider –

 Experience design is not just about a product anymore.
 It goes deep under and beyond the scope of interaction between the product and the user, and covers all low-downs and high-ups of the entire process, from the buyer’s journey to the usage to the support to the reviews and general feedback.

-Moving away from the digital world of apps and software products, an all-inclusive, holistic approach is also applicable to the UX design of real-life products, services and scenarios.
+Moving away from the digital world of apps and software products, an all-inclusive, holistic approach is also applicable to the UX design of real-life products, services, and scenarios.

-Clinton has done a decent job in addressing all issues of national importance viz. health, education, LGBTQ rights, housing, medicare, climate change and gun violence prevention among others, even if just on surface.
+Clinton has done a decent job in addressing all issues of national importance viz. health, education, LGBTQ rights, housing, medicare, climate change, and gun violence prevention among others, even if just on the surface.
 Sadly, the same can’t be said of Trump.
-With a 10-point action plan that focuses more on exclusion of selective group of voters, along with creation of a more rigid, constrictive environment.
+With a 10-point action plan that focuses more on the exclusion of a selective group of voters, along with the creation of a more rigid, constrictive environment.
 If he gets elected, that is.
 For those who forgot his campaign launch, he’s still hell-bent on building a wall between America and Mexico, and ensure that Mexico will pay for it.
-Building an entire campaign around demarcating the various groups of citizens (take a cue: African Americans, Latin Americans, etc.), as well as alienating foreign ties is not only polarizing, but also creates distrust among the users (voters).
+Building an entire campaign around demarcating the various groups of citizens (take a cue: African Americans, Latin Americans, etc.), as well as alienating foreign ties is not only polarizing but also creates distrust among the users (voters).